-Free typing games have proven to be effective when it comes to learning how to quickly pick up a new skill.
-Students are challenged at just the right times and rewarded upon completion.
-The element of completing a challenge in exchange for a reward whether it be a certificate of completion or otherwise is often enough to make the experience one that students will remember.
+Free Typing Web Course has proven to be effective for learning how to quickly pick up a new skill.
+Students are challenged more and more at just the right times and rewarded upon completion.
+The idea of completing a challenge in exchange for a reward whether it is a certificate of completion or a name on the high score list is often enough to make the good experience for students.

 Children generally will feel some sort of accomplishment when they are able to reach goals.
 Younger kids will benefit from a simple sticker chart that shows their progress at the end of each class.
 Older children may like bar graphs or more formal charting.